sf-wdi-25/notes/week-01-controlling-the-dom/day-02-bootstrap-and-js/dusk-bootstrap/exercises.md

     - roughly 2/3rd width for the main content
     - roughly 1/3rd width for the sidebar
     - a tiny 1/12th offset between the main content and the sidebar

+#### Modular, class-based CSS styles
+Play with the following codepen: [class-based css](http://codepen.io/nathanallen/pen/qOvBzr?editors=110)

+1. All `p` tags should have a font size of 14px.
+2. Instructions should have a light-grey background and 10px of padding.
+3. `.typewriter` should be a monospace font.
+4. `.angry` should have red font, underlined words, and be in all caps.
+5. `.box` should have a thin border all around it.
+6. `.pink` should turn either the font or the background pink.
+7. Can you combine all the styles, all at once, on the same element?
+Are there any conflicts?
+8. Stretch: DIY Grid
+    - `.half` - Can you create a style called `.half` that causes an element to fill (only) half of the screen?
+    - Can you get `.half` elements to line up side-by-side?
+    - Bonus: does it still work if you nest a `.half` elment inside of a `.half` element?